dgraph-io/dgraph/wiki/content/clients/index.md

 If all goes well, the response should be `{"code":"Success","message":"Done"}`.

-We build indexes in the background so that mutations and queries are not blocked.
-In such a case, the new schema may not be reflected right away.
-You could poll the schema to check whether indexing has been completed.
-New alter requests will be rejected until the background indexing task is finished.

 Other operations can be performed via the `/alter` endpoint as well.
 A specific predicate or the entire database can be dropped.